NFPA 70E Arc Flash Electrical Safety Training

-Electrical injuries are severe.
-Injuries and fatalities from electricity are due to shock, electrocution, arc flash, and arc blast.
+According to the NFPA (National Fire Protection Association), almost 56% of injuries in 2020 were caused by direct exposure to electricity.
+Injuries and fatalities from electricity are attributed to shock, electrocution, arc flash, and arc blast.
 It is crucial to understand how to best prevent these events from happening.
+NFPA 70E Standard for Electrical Safety was crafted to educate and protect workers from severe electrical hazards.

-NFPA stands for National Fire Protection Association.
-OSHA relies on the NFPA 70E Standard for Electrical Safety in the workplace.
-The purpose of NFPA 70E is to protect workers from severe electrical hazards.
 Professionals working in or around electrical environments are required to meet NFPA 70E requirements and complete training.
 These professions include contractors, electrical engineers, inspectors, HVAC installers, designers, and safety managers.

 Quizzes: All module quizzes require a 70% score to proceed forward in the course.